 We are group of researchers, all based at Lancaster University UK, who work across fields such as Science and Technology Studies, Feminist Technoscience Studies, Media and Cultural Studies, and Science, Technology and Medicine Studies.

 Adrian’s work focuses on the overlaps and entanglements associated with network and computational media, with sciences as forms of practice and thought, and with social production of value.
 A lot of his current work also focuses on the invention of data-related methods.
-He has written about time and technologies (Tranductions, Continuum 2002), software and sociality (Cutting Code, Peter Lang, 2006) and wirelessness as a form of contemporary experience (Wirelessness: Radical Empiricism in Network Cultures, MIT press, 2011).
+His new book Machine Learners: Archaeology of a Data Practice (MIT 2017) focuses on machine learning and the practice of critical thinking.
+He has also written about time and technologies (Tranductions, Continuum 2002), software and sociality (Cutting Code, Peter Lang, 2006) and wirelessness as a form of contemporary experience (Wirelessness: Radical Empiricism in Network Cultures, MIT press, 2011).
 Adrian has published widely on the topics of the lives of data, code and programming, genomics and synthetic biology.

 Maggie’s work focuses on studies of clinical practice, telecare and domestic space, governance and the ethics of new care technologies, evidence in action studies, ethnographies of technoscience disasters and recovery studies.
 She has written about the UK’s Trident submarine and missile system as a sociotechnical system (Building the Trident Network, MIT Press 2002) and has published widely on telemedicine and telepatients, aging and technology, information technologies and technologies of recovery.